LEI registration process

 - Legally-binding or recognised documents that confirm LEI data

-For a full list of required and supporting documents, please check the Required Documents page on the official GLEIF website.
+A full list of required and supporting documents can be found on the Required Documents page on the official GLEIF website.

-In order to speed up the process of registering an LEI code, it’s a good idea to ensure that the data you entered is accurate and up to date.
-If you encounter any problems during the registration process, it’s best to speak to your LOU and ask for advice before making a submission.
-This is to avoid delays in the system and to ensure your application is successful on the first submission.
+In order to expedite the process of applying for an LEI code, it is best to ensure that the entered data is correct, up to date, and corresponds with the data presented in the business registries.
+In case of any doubts, it is best to ask for clarification from the LEI service provider before submitting the application.
+This is to avoid delays in the system and to ensure the application is successful on the first submission.

 Payment is also a part of an LEI registration.
-The GLEIF surcharge is $11 USD per one-year application which is included in package costs.
-In most cases, a multi-year registration is the cheapest option since it reduces the yearly costs.
-However, a single-year registration is perfectly valid if you’re unsure if you will need to renew your LEI code.
+The GLEIF surcharge is $11 USD per one-year application, which is included in the LEI price of LEI Lookup.
+In most cases, a multi-year registration is the most cost-effective option since it reduces the yearly costs.
+However, a single-year registration is perfectly valid if the LEI is required for a shorter time-period.

 Transferring an LEI

 It’s also possible to transfer an LEI to a different LOU.
 LEIs are managed by the LOU that initially registered the application.
 However, it’s possible for you to switch management to another LOU if required.
 The transfer retains the LEI code, but the management will change to another company.
 This can be useful if you are not satisfied with the services of your previous LOU and would like to work with a different company.

 There is no transfer fee involved when transferring an active and issued LEI.
 However, you will be required to pay the renewal fees of the new LOU that you are working with.
 Transferring an LEI will require some cooperation between LOUs, so it’s difficult to judge how long the process can take.